UMT 12x20 black / N38 - magnetic pin

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, miniscule components of these magnets can complicate diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these devices are able to hinder the diagnostic process in case of swallowing.

 Do not bring neodymium magnets close to GPS and smartphones.